vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 5. Tell the user the inspect the lubricant canister, and record the amount of remaining lubricant in the app.
 ![image](/assets/2025-06-13/AuditStep5.png)

-## How to store the meta data
+## How to store metadata

-The metadata on how an Audit looks like is stored in two tables: AuditTemplateHeader and AuditTemplateItems.
-These tables contain the structure and the actual defintion of an audit.
-In our example we use the Peakboard Hub for all our tables.
-It would be no problem to use any other data storage that is supported by Peakboard.
+An audit is defined by its metadata.
+This metadata is stored in two tables: `AuditTemplateHeader` and `AuditTemplateItems`.
+These tables specify the steps and structure of an audit.

+In our example, we use Peakboard Hub to store our tables.
+But you can any storage solution that is supported by Peakboard.

 The table AuditTemplateHeader has one row per audit definition.
 It contains a unique name and a simple description.